Jonah Tolchin: Backstory

-Tolchin's Thousand Mile Night was recorded at the legendary FAME Recording Studios in Muscle Shoals, Alabama, where artists such as Otis Redding and Aretha Franklin recorded some of their most famous hits.
+Tolchin's Thousand Mile Night was recorded at the FAME Recording Studios in Muscle Shoals, Alabama.
 The album gets its name from the 1,000 mile drive Tolchin made from Muscle Shoals to his home back in New Jersey following the recording of the album.
 This album was produced by Tolchin's friend, Marvin Etzioni, who also produced his debut album, Clover Lane.
 This album is inspired by a period of growth that Tolchin underwent during his experiences of heavy touring across the country.
 When addressing the influences behind the album, Tolchin stated, “these songs come from the joy, pain, and everything in-between that emerge from this way of life.”

-Critical Reception
+Critical reception

 Tom Wilk, from the Philadelphia Inquirer, said that Tolchin was "the type of artist who embodies a soul and spirit to which many aspire.”

 Hal Horowitz, a writer for American Songwriter, said that the "mix of upbeat folk-rockers with moodier fare makes this such an impressive and convincing album."
 He also wrote that the young songwriter from New Jersey has "acquired a southern soul" as he's progressed.

 According to Brian Carroll from Red Line Roots, “Jonah Tolchin is the type of artist who embodies a soul and spirit to which many aspire.”

 Writer York Wilson from Popmatters said that "on Thousand Mile Night, Tolchin builds on the great promise of his critically acclaimed debut Clover Lane."